jats-ug/ATS-Postiats-wiki/type.md

 View, which are linear (in the sense of linear logic) propositions.
 Prop, which are classical propositions.

 A t@ype or (any)t@ype may be any size, whereas a type must be the size of a pointer; a polymorphic or template function taking some t@ype as an argument should also take a type.
 Please not that, in some places, a '0' may replace the '@' in some type-related keywords.
-For instance, t0ype is introduced as an alpha-numeric alternative to t@ype.
+For instance, t0ype is introduced as an alpha-numeric alternative to t@ype .
 However, @[...] can *not* be changed into 0[...].

 Viewtype, which are linear types.
 It can be seen as a type combined with a view.
 You can define a new sort using datasort.
 The first few lines of sllist.dats demonstrate how to define a sort that resembles a list.
 You can also alias sorts using sortdef, which also lets you piggy-back constraints to a sort called subset sort.
 See prelude/sortdef.sats for examples.
 A constraint is simply a static expression of a boolean sort.